Symbiosis-Quantum-Club/Quantum-Computing-and-QML-a-Comprehensive-Roadmap/README.md

 - A clear problem statement explaining relevance and context.
 - Code templates and Jupyter notebooks with annotated explanations.
-- An example of execution on both simulator and quantum backend.
 - Data visualization (plots, Bloch spheres, performance graphs).
-- “Show your work” content suitable for Twitter/X threads and blog posts.

 ---